retropieuser/RetroPie-Docs/docs/Manual-Installation.md

 ## Install Raspbian/Raspberry Pi OS

+**October 2023** - Raspberry Pi Imager has now been updated to configure SSH, wifi, locale and specific Raspberry Pi OS.
+[Raspberry Pi Imager Download](https://www.raspberrypi.com/software/)
+For this reason it is the preferable means to flash your SD card with your chosen OS prior to following the outlined Steps below.

 **NOTE**: The Raspberry Pi OS 'bullseye' release is not yet supported by RetroPie.
 Manual installation should use the previous/legacy release of Raspberry Pi OS, available [here](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-legacy).

 This guide is a manual process to recreate the stock SD image RetroPie released on the [RetroPie Website](https://retropie.org.uk/download/) for the Raspberry Pi.
 If you aren't comfortable with the terminal you would be wise to just use the RetroPie SD image provided.